practicalli/clojure/work-in-progress.md

 ```
 (conj [] (inc 1) (inc 2) (inc 3) (inc 4) (inc 5))
 ```
-The `conj` function creates a new collection by combining a collecion and one or more values.
+The `conj` function creates a new collection by combining a collection and one or more values.

 <!--endsec-->

-# Persistent data stuctures
+# Persistent data structures

 Persistent data structures share memory, so even for large data structures the use of lists, maps, vectors & sets are efficient.